The Habit of Bible Study

 Yeah.
 This is what he's saying here.
 Live in it.
 Live in it.
 Man of God.

 That's the language Paul's using here, that you're thoroughly equipped.
 God's word fits you out so that you have the complete armament in order to fully live for God.
 This is what he says, that you may be complete, fitted out, thoroughly equipped for every good work.
 Jesus said this when the evil one tempted him.
-He said, man shall not live on bread alone, but on every word that comes from the mouth of God.
+He said, Matthew 4:4 (NIV) Jesus answered, “It is written: ‘Man shall not live on bread alone, but on every word that comes from the mouth of God.’”man shall not live on bread alone, but on every word that comes from the mouth of God.’

 That's in Matthew 4:4.
 He's quoting Deuteronomy 4:4.
 In fact, he answers all of Satan's temptations, all three of them, by quoting Scripture.
 Did you know that he's quoted Scripture, the living word.
 Jesus is quoting the written word.